 You have a game idea: you want to make a horror-based action game.
-And you start thinking through (read: analyzing) mechanics that you enjoyed in games you have player recently.
+And you start thinking about (read: analyzing) mechanics that you have enjoyed in games you played recently.
 You loved Borderland‘s stylized graphics.
 You also enjoyed the profound and existential dread felt by the characters in The Last of Us.
 And you loved how Dark Souls‘ multiplayer injected some unpredictability into the game’s campaign.
 And you’ve always been a fan of God of War‘s combat.

 Awesome!
 You have a basic design concept.

 But before you start sketching out storyboards, let’s synthesize these ideas for a moment.
 Let’s imagine a game that has all these elements.
 And now, let’s analyze THAT game.
 You may find that this round of analysis yields some problems – some logical inconsistencies.